textcreationpartnership/A02476/README.md

 ##Content Summary##

 #####Front#####

-A commemoration of the most prosperous and peaceable raigne of our gratious and deere soueraigne lad
+1. ¶To the worshipfull, his verie louing Cowsen M. Edwarde Eliotte Esquier, the Queenes Maiesties Surueyour of all her Honours Manours, Landes and possessions within her highnes County of Essex.

+1. The Authours minde vpon the matter of this his litle Booke.

 #####Body#####

-A commemoration of the most prosperous and peaceable raigne of our gratious and deere soueraigne lad **Types of content**
+1. A Commemoration of the most prosperous and peaceable Reigne of our gratious and deere Soueraygne Lady Elizabeth, by the grace of God, of England, Fraunce and Ireland Queene &c.

+1. ¶The Authour most humblie to all the Queenes highnes most honourable Counsaylers.
+¶Gentle Reader, hauing this prayer folowing imparted vnto mee by a learned and worshipfull gentleman
+1. A Meditation wherin the godly English geueth thankes to God for the Queenes Maiesties prosperous gouernment hitherto, and praieth for the continuance therof to Gods glory.

+**Types of content**

   * There are 416 **verse** lines!